xinrong-meng/knowledge-sharing/code-examples/fastmcp/README.md

 # FastMCP Server Example

-Real MCP server using FastMCP framework - much simpler than manual implementation.
+Real MCP server using FastMCP framework.

 ## Prerequisites
 - Claude Desktop must be installed
-- Pro subscription may be required to use custom MCP tools
+- Claude Pro subscription may be required to use custom MCP tools

-## How to Run
+## How to setup
 ```bash
 cd knowledge-sharing/code-examples/fastmcp